carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .output}

 > # Exercise: output channels
-> Modify the nextflow script process_exercise_3.nf to include an output defintion blocks that captures the different index folders.
+> Modify the nextflow script process_exercise_3.nf to include an output defintion blocks that captures the different index folders. use the view operator on the output channel.
 > > solution
 > > ~~~
 > > transcriptome_ch = channel.fromPath('data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz',checkIfExists: true)